kutukvpavel/FluidNC/README.md

 This fork adds the following functionality to FluidNC:
- - Backlash compensation (ported from RabbidGRBL and pull-request #24)
+ - Backlash compensation (ported from RabbidGRBL and pull-request #24) - does not work yet;
- - "Hybrid" jogging, i.e. jogging enables only the motors required for motion
+ - "Hybrid" jogging, i.e. jogging enables only the motors required for motion.
+This is useful for "hybrid" operation of the machine, when FluidNC jogging is used to achieve automatic feed on a subset of axes, while an operator is manually controlling the left over axis/axes;
+ - A setting to enable hard stop on feed hold and jog cancel (reverses commit 218cb7f).
+This is useful for "hybrid" operation of the machine, when FluidNC jogging is used to achieve automatic feed.
+When this setting is on, jog can be stopped precisely.

+Corresponding new configuration parameters are:
+ - TBD
+ - Axis/hybrid_jogging (bool)
+ - Axis/feed_hold_hard_stop (bool) and Axis/jog_cancel_hard_stop (bool)

 <img src="https://github.com/bdring/FluidNC/wiki/images/logos/FluidNC.svg" width="600">